-We also collect non-personally identifiable information through our Internet log files, which record data such as user search queries, IP addresses, browser types, domain names, and other anonymous statistical data involving the use of the Service.
+We also collect information through our Internet log files, which record data such as user search queries, IP addresses, browser types, domain names, and other anonymous statistical data involving the use of the Service.
 This information may be used to analyze trends, to administer the Service, to monitor the use of the Service, and to gather general demographic information.
 We may link this information to personally identifiable information for these and other purposes such as personalizing your experience on the Service and evaluating the Service in general.

-DOES COLLECTIVELY COLLECT INFORMATION FROM CHILDREN UNDER 13 YEARS OF AGE?
+3. DOES COLLECTIVELY COLLECT INFORMATION FROM CHILDREN UNDER 13 YEARS OF AGE?

-WHAT DOES COLLECTIVELY DO WITH THE INFORMATION IT COLLECTS?
+4. WHAT DOES COLLECTIVELY DO WITH THE INFORMATION IT COLLECTS?

 If you identify yourself to us by sending us an e-mail with questions or comments, we may use your information (including personally identifiable information) to respond to your questions or comments, and we may file your questions or comments (with your information) for future reference.

 If you are a user accessing the Service from a jurisdiction with laws or regulations governing personal data collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the Service are governed by the internal laws of the United States and the state of California, USA, regardless of your location.

-To the extent that we process personally identifiable information of individuals located in the European Economic Area or the United Kingdom we are bound by and act in compliance with the GDPR.To determine the appropriate retention period for personally identifiable information, we consider the amount, nature, and sensitivity of that information, the potential risk of harm from unauthorized use or disclosure, the purposes for which we process your personally identifiable information and whether we can achieve those purposes through other means, and the applicable legal requirements.
+9. FOR HOW LONG WILL MY PERSONALLY IDENTIFIABLE INFORMATION BE KEPT?We will only retain your personally identifiable information for as long as necessary to fulfill the purposes for which we collected it or as otherwise permitted by applicable law.To determine the appropriate retention period for personally identifiable information, we consider the amount, nature, and sensitivity of that information, the potential risk of harm from unauthorized use or disclosure, the purposes for which we process your personally identifiable information and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Request access to your personally identifiable information (commonly known as a ‘subject access request’).
+Under certain circumstances and in compliance with the European Data Protection Laws, you may have the right to:Request access to your personally identifiable information (commonly known as a ‘subject access request’).
 This enables you to receive a copy of the personally identifiable information we hold about you and to check that we are lawfully processing it;

 Request correction of the personally identifiable information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected;

-Object to processing of your personally identifiable information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground;
+Object to processing of your personally identifiable information where we are relying on a legitimate interest (or that of a third party) and there is something about your particular situation which makes you want to object to processing on this ground;

-Request the transfer of your personally identifiable information to another party; andLodge a complaint with the relevant supervisory authority (as defined in the GDPR).
-If you have any complaints about the way we process your personally identifiable information please do contact us.
-Alternatively you may lodge a complaint with the supervisory authority which is established in your country.
+Request the transfer of your personally identifiable information to another party; andLodge a complaint with the relevant supervisory authority (as defined in the European Data Protection Laws).
+If you have any complaints about the way we process your personally identifiable information, please do contact us.
+Alternatively, you may lodge a complaint with the supervisory authority which is established in your country.